Understanding Low Mood

 Counselling for Low Mood: Taking the Next Steps

-If you’re ready to explore counselling for low mood, you’re welcome to reach out with any questions or to arrange an initial session.
-There’s no pressure to continue if it doesn’t feel like the right fit.
+If you’re ready to explore counselling for low mood, you’re welcome to reach out with any questions or to arrange a free initial consultation session.
+There’s no pressure or limit to the number of sessions you can have and I incorporate regular check ins with you to review our progress.